Loyola University > Arrupe > Students > Career Services

 Federal Work-Study & Student Employment

 Federal Work-Study (FWS) is a federal grant awarded to qualifying students as a part of their Financial Aid Package.
 It is earned by working a job designated as a FWS position, which can be either on campus or through Loyola’s community-based work-study program.
 With this program, Loyola partners with non-profit organizations who host FWS positions, allowing students to have internship-like experience which leaves them feeling a sense of real contribution to the community.
-You can review more detailed information about FWS and Student Employment FAQs to learn more.
+You can review more detailed information about FWS and Student Employment Guide to learn more.

 How Do I Find FWS Jobs?